conc2304/audio-visualizer/vyzby-app/README.md

   * Ability to remove existing layer
   * Ability to shift order of layers
   * Ability to control sketch paramters via MIDI input
+  * Ability to search for sketches/layers in the Sketch Catalogue via categories and/or creators

 ## Anatomy of p5js Sketch Developement within VYZBY